 Running an investment on auto-pilot

-Passive or reactive Body Corporate
+Passive or reactive Body Corporate (BC)

 Since the earthquake disasters in Canterbury a number of policies have changed and the Earthquake-prone Buildings Amendment Bill introduced to identify earthquake-prone buildings with focus to prioritise buildings for earthquake strengthening.
 For owners of earthquake-prone multi-storey blocks and apartment buildings take this legislation effect.
 At the end the seismic strengthening work is a huge cost paid by the apartment owners as contributions to LTMP (long-term maintenance plan) and levies.